 Continuous Integration & Delivery

-As a Kubernetes Certified Service Provider, Mobilise are uniquely placed to offer expert consultancy on a wide range of Kubernetes solutions; from building and migrating to your first cluster to integrating with existing DevOps pipelines and support models.
+As a Kubernetes Certified Managed Service Provider, Mobilise are uniquely placed to offer expert consultancy on a wide range of Kubernetes solutions; from building and migrating to your first cluster to integrating with existing DevOps pipelines and support models.

-Customers can take advantage of our DevOps Service to further enhance their solution by creating a seamless delivery pipeline including automated testing, agile tooling integration and one-click deployments.
+Customers can take advantage of our DevOps Service to enhance their solution by creating a seamless delivery pipeline including automated testing, agile tooling integration and one-click deployments.
 Our monitoring and alerting stack will provide granular detail of infrastructure and introduce flexible methods of notifying users of problems – including integrating with existing ITIL products.

 Because of the container, the application will run on any machine regardless of any customised settings that machine might have that could differ from the machine used for writing and testing the code.
 The container approach also allows developers to run applications written in Docker on serverless platforms such as AWS Lambda.